Jeff-28/AirBnB_clone/README.md

 ```

-Some of these commands need arguments to rerieve some information.
+Some of these commands need arguments to retrieve some information.

 **See Examples**